 The history of Thassos is rich and very turbulent.
 The island was occupied by many conquerors who left their cultural traces behind.

 Herodotus states that the Thracian tribes were the first settlers of Thassos.
-However they were expelled from the island by the Phoenicians led by Thassos.
-The Phoenicians are thought to have built Thassos.
-They were very skillful in mining , processing of ores, accomplished shipbuilders and sailors.
+However, they were expelled from the island in the 17th or 16th century BC by the Phoenicians led by Thassos.
+The Phoenicians have built Thassos.
+They were very skillful in mining, processing of ores, accomplished shipbuilders and sailors.
 They cultivated the land and enclosed the major cities by walls.
-Before long the Greek tribes began to colonise the island in large numbers .
+After that, the Greek tribes began to colonize the island in large numbers.
 They adopted the Phoenician knowledge of mining and other crafts.
 Over time the Greeks prevailed over the Phoenicians and assimilated them.

 The opposite views on Herodotus consider that the Thracian tribes attacked the island only in the 7th century BC.
-The resident Greek population asked the known Ionic tribes from the island of Paros for help.
-The Parians commanded by Telesiklis managed to expell them.
-Taking control of the island , Telesiklis, together with his son, poet Archilocus, his family and friend Glaucos began to build and develop the first settlements on the island.
-Then he advanced towards the neighbouring mainland, Kavala and Krenides ( former Phillipi) transforming them into the most developed and highly civilised places of the ancient world.
-Precious metals were succsessfully exploited.
-They minted golden, silver and bronze coins with the inscription „Thasian ipiron“ ( the land of Thassos).
-Later on ,from the year 525 BC, it was the name of the newly formed state.
-They built temples,and their main settlement was encircled by a marble wall.
-This wall, unique at the time, was circular in shape and 4 km long.
+The resident Greek population asked for help the known Ionic tribes from the Paros island.
+The Parians commanded by Telesiklis managed to expel them.
+Taking control of the island, Telesiklis, together with his son, poet Archilocus, his family and friend Glaucos began to build and develop the first settlements on the island.
+Then he developed the neighboring mainland, Kavala and Krenides (former Phillipi) transforming them into the most developed and highly civilized places of the ancient world.
+Precious metals were successfully exploited.
+They minted golden, silver and bronze coins with the inscription “Thasian ipiron” (the land of Thassos).
+Later on, from the year 525 BC, it was the name of the newly formed state.
+They built temples, and their main settlement was encircled by a marble wall.
+This wall, unique at the time, was circular in shape and 4km long.
 They built military and commercial ports and were very accomplished in shipbuilding.
-Wine, vinegar,marble,ceramics, sculptures and other products were exported.
+Wine, vinegar, marble, ceramics, sculptures and other products were exported.

 The Persians, led by King Darius conquered Thassos in the year 491 BC.
 They destroyed its fantastic marble walls and overpowered the population.
 The remains of the walls can be seen nowadays throughout Limenass, the capital of the island.

-The Roman era had lasted on Thassos until the year 330 AC, when Thassos became a colony of the Byzantine empire.
-Christianity had been gradually established from the year 49 AC on, when Saint Peter had built the first Christian church in Europe, in Philipy near todays Kavala.
+The Roman era had lasted on Thassos until the year 330 AC when Thassos became a colony of the Byzantine empire.
+Christianity had been gradually established from the year 49 AC on, when Saint Peter had built the first Christian church in Europe, in Philipy near Kavala.

 In the year 365 AC Thassos was hit by a devastating earthquake.